 A total of four (4) meetings were held during the financial year.
-The record of attendance of each member at the Audit Committee meetings held during the financial year ended 31 December 2014 are as follows:
+The record of attendance of each member at the Audit Committee meetings held during the financial year ended 31 December 2015 are as follows:

-Composition of Audit Committee Numbers of Audit Committee Meetings Held Attended Chew Eng Chai Chairman, Independent Non-Executive Director 4 4 Tan Chon Sing @ Tan Kim Tieng Member, Independent Non-Executive Director 4 4 Mohd Zaki Bin Hamzah Member, Independent Non-Executive Director 4 4
+Composition of Audit Committee Numbers of Audit Committee Meetings Held Attended Chew Eng Chai Chairman, Independent Non-Executive Director 4 4 Tan Chon Sing @ Tan Kim Tieng 4 4 Member, Independent Non-Executive Director Mohd Zaki Bin Hamzah Member, Independent Non-Executive Director 4 3

-All the members have attended the four (4) meetings convened during the year.
+Two members have attended the four (4) meetings convened during the year with the exception of Mohd Zaki bin Hamzah who had attended (3) meetings.
 Upon invitation by the Audit Committee, the Directors, Group Financial Controller, Internal Auditors, External Auditors and other members of senior management attended all the meetings from time to time.
 The Audit Committee had also met up with the External Auditors without the presence of the employees during the financial year.
 The meetings were appropriately structured through the use of agendas, which were distributed to members with sufficient notification.